 9. Mood Swings

 You will experience rapidly changing emotions that can range from crying one minute to being elated the next minute.
-This is on account of change in hormones.
+This is on account of the changes in your hormones.
 However, these are also pre-menstrual symptoms and do not guarantee implantation.

 How Long Does Implantation Bleeding Last?

 It is difficult to give an accurate number for this as each woman’s body is different.
-However, an estimate is that most of the bleeding due to implantation last for 24-48 hours.
-In some cases, the duration has reached more than a month which is an exception and not the norm.
+However, an estimate is that most of the bleeding due to implantation lasts for 24-48 hours.
+In some cases, the duration has reached more than a month, which is an exception and not the norm.

-- Implantation Bleeding: The implantation bleeding is usually pink or brown in colour.
+- Implantation Bleeding: The blood seen is usually pink or brown in colour.
 The brown colour that is sometimes observed is only on account of older blood.

-- Menstrual Cycle: The period colour is varied and is considered a biological health monitor for a woman.
-While a bright red colour can indicate the new blood, a greyish hue may indicate an infection or miscarriage.
+- Menstrual Cycle: The colour of the blood that is seen during periods can vary and is considered a biological health monitor for a woman.
+While a bright red colour can indicate new blood, a greyish hue may indicate an infection or miscarriage.

 - Implantation Bleeding: It does not last for long and has a maximum duration of 1-2 days.

 - Menstrual Cycle: It can last anywhere between 2-7 days.
 It is highly variable and depends on factors such as lifestyle and body type.